35 Things You’re Doing That Make Your House a Target for Burglars

 Forgetting to keep up with appearances

 If you normally leave your blinds or drapes open during the day and close them the day you leave for vacation, that could be a calling card for burglars that no one is home.
 “I recommend a mix of open, partially open, and close,” says Emily Long, safety expert at SafeWise.
 “Open blinds that provide full views of TVs, computers, and other valuables can tempt burglars, while partially open blinds provide privacy and security as well as let interior light out, giving the illusion that you are home.”
-Learn more ways to make it look like your home and fool burglars.
+Learn more ways to make it look like you’re home and fool burglars.

 Leaving an opening through the dog door